 Rain related messages:

-In Tutorial mode, there is a goblin rockthrower at tunnel entrance, who always drops potion of healing and scroll of identify, then there is a special cache with wand of cold, long bow and 40 arrows (SE part after entering tunnel), then a minotaur accross a river, followed by random trap in tunnels after river and finally 3x3 room full of goblins in western part.
+In Tutorial mode, there is a goblin rockthrower at tunnel entrance, who always drops potion of healing and scroll of identify, then there is a special cache with wand of cold, long bow and 40 arrows (SE part after entering tunnel), then a minotaur accross a river, followed by random trap in tunnels after river, a secret door circumventing the trap, and finally 3x3 room full of goblins in western part.
 New players might want to grab items since having attack wand and ammunition with long bow can increase PC's survivability.